imagekit-developer/imagekit-java/README.md

 This document presents a list of changes that break existing functionality of previous versions.
 We try our best to minimize these disruptions, but sometimes they are unavoidable and they will be in major versions.
 ### Breaking History:

+Even under this circumstance, we will not modify versioned releases.
+For example, if we release a breaking change in 1.0.3, we will not simply overwrite version 1.0.3; we will release a new version 1.0.4 that fixes the breaking change.

 ### Title
 - Result object raw and getMap() properties: